RedHatQE/polarize/innovation.md

 metadata is parsed out.
 In the second approach, the metadata is stored directly as docstrings and then parsed out.
 In either case, there should be a standardized way for a python based test team to have metadata about their tests.

+Please see https://github.com/rarebreed/polarize for the initial work done on this project.

 # Budget Estimation

 2-3 QE familiar with java and python (and perhaps ruby) spending at least 50% of their time on this project.
 Perhaps